smartcontractresearchforum/docs/en/transcripts/transcript_si_2.md

 **[36:33]** And I guess on that side, how much of it has been in terms of that needs to come through human-to-human interaction, of the only way I'm going to get that message across is if I get into a meeting with you and you tell me that as me being the new person to an ecosystem; or is that truly a multimodal message that you could send?
 Are there documentation or videos or whatnot or whatever that can actually help reinforce culture and not just provide process clarity?

-**Livia Deschermayer**:
+**Livia Deschermayer:**

-**[37:02] **Yeah, sure, I think we've been using a lot of Discord.
+**[37:02]** Yeah, sure, I think we've been using a lot of Discord.
 And it's great to build bots and you can design experiences in many types of ways, and I think that's why a lot of DAO communities have been loving using Discord.
 But I think there's also a level of human-to-human interaction, that it's very important, just for people to feel...
 It's hard to feel welcome with a bot; and it's hard to feel like you belong if you don't have no one to talk to.
 And it's also not fun, I think.
 And I think fun, it's an important part of joining a community.
 You want some type of joy from being around people.
 And yeah, at least in the TEC, we've been experiencing the vibes of the community as being one of the main reasons why people join and stick around.

 **Seth Frey:**

-**[38: 03] **Maybe it's valuable to get a couple of obvious things or more kind of clear cut of things out of the way before getting into the meat.
+**[38: 03]** Maybe it's valuable to get a couple of obvious things or more kind of clear cut of things out of the way before getting into the meat.
 You can't have onboarding in the culture until there’s culture, so culture is like a very bottom-up process, that for a leader is really more observational than directed.
 In many cases, it ideally is something that happened to the leadership or the organization, rather than something it built in any kind of goal directed way.

 **Seth Frey:**